 The full power of working in the cloud is the ability to scale.
-Many researchers are already taking advantage of Terra and Google Cloud to submit large numbers of large, resource-intensive workflows.
-Whether you're new to working in the cloud or have already built up some experience, here are some tips to help you scale your analysis successfully on the Terra platform.
+Many researchers take advantage of Terra and Google Cloud to submit large numbers of large, resource-intensive workflows.
+Whether you're new to working in the cloud or have some experience, here are tips to help you scale your analysis successfully on the Terra platform.

 Resources and quotas

-To scale effectively, you'll need to make sure you have the resources you need to run your workflows.
-If your workflow submissions are progressing very slowly or stalling for long periods of time, your billing project may have hit a Google resource quota.
+To scale effectively, make sure you have the resources you need to run your workflows.
+If your workflow submissions progress very slowly or stall for long periods of time, your Billing project may have hit a Google resource quota.
 Jobs may stall as they wait for resources to free up again.
 Working with limited resources can greatly increase your submission runtime.
-And while you are not billed for the time spent waiting for available resources, you may be interested in seeing your work progress more quickly.
+And while you are not billed for time spent waiting for available resources, you may be interested in seeing your work progress more quickly.

 You can get around this issue by filing a quota increase request for any quotas you hit.
-CPUs, In-use IP Addresses, Persistent Disks, and Local SSDs are among the most commonly hit resource quotas.
+CPUs, In-use IP Addresses, Persistent Disks (PDs), and Local SSDs are among the most commonly hit resource quotas.

 For more details about resource quotas and instructions on how to request an increase, see CPUs and persistent disk quotas: What are they and how do you request more?.

 Make the most of call caching

 Time and money are two of the most valuable resources when it comes to scaling.
 Call caching gives you the power to save on both fronts by letting you reuse the results from previous successful runs.
-This means that you don’t have to re-run the same tasks from scratch every time.
+This means you don’t have to rerun the same tasks from scratch every time.
 As long as the task inputs are the same as a previously successful run, Cromwell (our workflow engine) can automatically use those results again.

 For more information on call caching, see Call caching: How it works and when to use it.